-As a student in the online Master of Science in Finance program, you will complete 30 credits over four terms, which includes six internship credits.
+As a student in the online Master of Science in Finance program, you will complete 30 credits over four terms.

 Here are the course descriptions for the 30 total credits you will take while enrolled.